sidxcode/sidxcode/README.md

 <h2> About me </h2>

-👨🏻‍💻 I’m a Information Technology undergraduate student at Kalinga Institute of Industrial Technology, Odisha.
+👨🏻‍💻 I’m an Information Technology undergraduate student at Kalinga Institute of Industrial Technology, Odisha.

 🔭 I’m currently working on Web Development.